wdr-data/wdr-okr/README.md

 This _Django_-Project is part of a process to establish the [OKR Framework](https://de.wikipedia.org/wiki/Objectives_and_Key_Results) within the organization of WDR.
-After identifying the correct KPI for each product, we seek to collect the corresponding data to visualize the data in form of a dashboard.
+After identifying the correct KPI for each product, this library collects and processes the corresponding data to visualize the data in form of a dashboard.

-Data is collected from:

-- Analytics platform APIs
-- Manual data exports from analytics platforms
-- Manually generated entries

 ## Local development

 ### Environment variables

-To run the Django framework, you'll need to set the following environment
+To run the Django framework for this project, you'll need to set the following environment variables:
-variables:

 ```env
 # Django